 Develop listening skills, aural awareness, abstract thinking and imagination

-Make friends and learn to work as a team
+Make life-long friends and learn to work as a team

 In order to receive all the benefits of my teaching and music lessons, students are expected to practice a minimum of 5 days per week.
-Practice expectations will be detailed before the start of lessons and I will always provide a practice plan to help students make the most of their time.
+Practice expectations will be detailed during lessons and I will always provide a practice plan to help students make the most of their time.

 Since I develop such a close relationship with all of my students and families, it is important to make sure we get to know one other to ensure that we are a good match.
 All prospective students are invited to interview and audition prior to enrollment.

 Ariana founded her private studio in 2008.
 To give each student a high-quality experience with